Shana, it’s time for another brilliant and exciting Hpathy Quiz! You don’t have any of your usual “announcements”, do you? Good!

 Your banter is great – always cracks me up.

-Ok well this quiz had me thinking for a bit.
-The two I took a hard look at were Nux Vomica and Merc Cor.
+Ok, well this quiz had me thinking for a bit.
+The two remedies I looked at were Nux Vomica and Merc Cor.
 They have a lot of similarities.

 They both have

 – Frequent urge to urinate

 It was more of a narrow stream–I guess the urethra was swollen.
 She said “constricted”.

 Mercury has the thirst that Nux doesn’t BUT Nux has the etiology that Merc doesn’t.